agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

 ## Project: Deploying a Simple API on AWS Using Terraform with GitLab CI/CD

-Working on a mini project within a week can be a great way to dive into cloud DevOps!
-Here's a plan for a one-week sprint involving AWS, Terraform, and GitLab CI/CD:

 ### Prerequisites:

 - AWS Account: Set up an AWS account if you haven't already.